nais/doc/docs/services/vulnerabilities/reference/README.md

 Trivy directly parses the .jar files without access to full dependency resolution details.

 Gradle and Maven plugins provide a deeper graph of nested transitive dependencies.
-However, if you're using [Distroless](../explanations/README.md#distroless-google) images or [Chainguard images](../explanations/README.md#chainguard), updates are managed and kept to a minimum.

-See [limitations and alternatives](../attestation/reference/README.md#known-limitations-and-alternatives) for more information.

 ### Gradle Plugin